-Make a line plot to display a data set of measurements in fractions of a unit (1/2, (1/4, 1/8).
-Solve problems involving addition and subtraction of fractions by using information presented in line plots.
-For example, from a line plot find and interpret the difference in length between the longest and shortest specimens in an insect collection.
+Make a line plot to display a data set of measurements in fractions of a unit (halves, quarters, and eighths).
+Solve problems involving addition and subtraction with like denominators of fractions by using information presented in line plots.
+For example, use a line plot to find and interpret the difference in length between the longest and shortest pencils in a classroom.